World Without You

-"World Without You" is a song by American musician and singer Belinda Carlisle, released as the fifth single from her second album, Heaven on Earth (1987).
-It peaked at number 34 in the UK, number 21 in Ireland and number 43 in Italy.
+"World Without You" is a song by American musician and singer Belinda Carlisle, released in August 1988 by Virgin Records as the fifth single from her second album, Heaven on Earth (1987).
+The song was written by Diane Warren and produced by Rick Nowels.
+It peaked at number 34 on the UK Singles Chart and number 21 in Ireland.
+A music video using concert footage was produced to promote the single.